Curling Club/Establishment (Affiliate Member)

 The program is called Curling Inside/Outside (Curling I/O).
 The simplest way to describe the program is that it is a website that curling centres can use so that their member curlers can sign up for leagues and other events like bonspiels as well as pay the club/league fees in one spot.
 The website is designed to be able to handle the varied ways that curling centres manage their registration.

 This information is then stored in a secure database which the curling centre can then access for their centre’s business.
-The fees then automatically go to the club (whatever they charge for league play etc) and to CURLSASK ($13) and to Curling Canada ($2).
+For more information on the Curling I/O System click HERE.

 The Curling I/O program has a lot of potential and CURLSASK encourages clubs to use it.
-However, we are aware that it may not be practical for all clubs to switch to this new system in 2017-18.
+However, we are aware that it may not be practical for all clubs to switch to this new system.

 Therefore, the CURLSASK Board has determined that Curling Centres will have the option to use the new Curling Canada I/O or submit the annual CURLSASK Membership Fee as they have in the past.